-(To learn about foreclosure procedures in Florida, and programs to assist Florida homeowners, visit our Florida Foreclosure Law Center.)
+(To learn about foreclosure procedures in Florida, and programs to assist Florida homeowners, visit Nolo's Florida Foreclosure Law Center.)

 Hardest Hit Fund

 In 2010, the U.S. Department of the Treasury created the Hardest Hit Fund to provide targeted aid to homeowners in those states most affected by the housing market crash.
 As part of this program, $7.6 billion in aid was allocated to the 18 states, along with Washington, DC, that experienced the most extreme home price declines and high unemployment rates as a result of the economic crisis.
 (Learn more about the Hardest Hit Fund.)